autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 ### Continuous Training
 :label:`sec_textprediction_continuous_training`

-You can also load a predictor and call `.fit()` again for continuous training.
+You can also load a predictor and call `.fit()` again to continue training the same predictor with new data.

 ```{.python .input}
 new_predictor = TextPredictor.load('ag_sst')